KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 #### 1) Library Preparation<a name="2331"></a>

-There are five steps in library preparation.
+There are five steps in library preparation, as presented as Fig.3.

 - crosslinking DNA-binding proteins to DNA by treatment of cells with formaldehyde